X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Results

 In Figure \ref{cf_lowz} we show the distributions of the 2-7 keV count rate to 2-10 keV energy flux conversion factors for the soft and hard band, used to derive the observed fluxes.
-The distribution in the soft band is significantly larger than in the hard band, due to the effect of the different Galactic absorption columns at the position of the BCG.
-In addition, another source of variation is due to the mix of exposures taken at different epochs, combined with the progressive degradation of the effective area due to the molecular contamination of the ACIS filters across the years.
+The distribution in the soft band is significantly higher than in the hard band, which is due to the effect of the different Galactic absorption columns at the position of the BCG.
+In addition, another source of variation is due to the mix of exposures taken at different epochs, combined with the progressive degradation of the effective area due to the molecular contamination of the ACIS filters over the years.

 In Table \ref{photom_lowz} and Table \ref{photom_highz} we show the photometry of the BCG with unresolved X-ray emission in one or both bands in the $0.2<z<0.3$ and $0.55<z<0.75$ redshift range, respectively.
-Error bars on photometry include only the (Poissonian) statistical uncertainties, while error bars on energy fluxes include also the uncertainties associated to the ICM surface brightness fluctuations, as previously discussed.
+Error bars on photometry include only the (Poissonian) statistical uncertainties, while error bars on energy fluxes also include the uncertainties associated with the ICM surface brightness fluctuations, as previously discussed.
 Only energy fluxes are increased by 5\% and 10\% in the soft and hard band, respectively, to account for the flux lost outside the extraction region.

-As a check, we compare our photometric hard-band fluxes obtained with conversion factors, to the values found in the literature.
-The comparison for the 7 sources in common with \citet[][from spectroscopic analysis]{2013Russell} and 5 sources in common with \citet[][from photometry]{2015Hlavacek-Larrondo} shows a reasonable agreement, considering the different data reduction, and the different measurement procedure (see Figure \ref{russell}).
-Two sources show statistically significant differences, namely RXCJ1459.4-1811 and A2667, for which we measure a hard-band flux $\sim$two times lower and $\sim $ three times larger, respectively, than \citet{2013Russell}.
-We will comment on these two discrepant sources after the spectral analysis presented in Section 4.4.
+As a check, we compare our photometric hard-band fluxes obtained with conversion factors to the values found in the literature.
+The comparison for the 7 sources in common with \citet[][from spectroscopic analysis]{2013Russell} and 5 sources in common with \citet[][from photometry]{2015Hlavacek-Larrondo} shows a reasonable agreement, considering the different data reduction and the different measurement procedure (see Figure \ref{russell}).
+Two sources show statistically significant differences, namely RXC J1459.4-1811 and A2667, for which we measure a hard-band flux about two times lower and about three times higher, respectively, than \citet{2013Russell}.
+We will comment on these two discrepant sources after we present the spectral analysis presented in Section 4.4.